Radar Tires Limited Warranty - USA

 This warranty or any warranty stated or referred to herein is exclusive and in lieu of any other warranty regarding the quality of the tires, whether expressed or implied and remedies for breach thereof shall be limited to those specifically provided herein.

-Rubber compounds formulated for ultra-high performance summer tires can lose flexibility and may develop random surface cracks at temperatures below 45° F. Therefore extra care should be used in handling tires below this temperature.
+Rubber compounds formulated for ultra-high performance summer tires can lose flexibility and may develop random surface cracks at temperatures below 7° Celsius.
+Therefore, extra care should be used in handling tires below this temperature.
 These compounds are optimized for maximum dry and wet performance in warm conditions.
-Special tread compounds in these tires will have decreased performance, such as lateral and braking traction, at temperatures below 45° F or when driving on snow or ice.
+Special tread compounds in these tires will have decreased performance, such as lateral and braking traction, at temperatures below 7° Celsius or when driving on snow or ice.
 Therefore, it is recommended to install winter tires in these conditions.

-The standard tires may be effective in light snow conditions.
-However, for winter use, you may wish to install winter tires.
-During winter use, Omni United strongly recommends the fitment of 4 winter tires.
-Please check your vehicle owner’s manual concerning winter tire size recommendation.
-If the winter tires have a lower speed rating than the original equipment tires, vehicle handling may be affected, and the vehicle maximum speed must be reduced to the winter tire speed rating.
-Omni United requires that studded tires be installed on all four positions.
+Standard tires (summer/all-season) may be effective in light snow conditions if driven with extreme care and caution.
+However, for winter use, you should install winter tires or all weather tires with the Three Peak Mountain Snowflake (3PMSF) symbol.
+During winter use, Radar Tires strongly recommends the fitment of 4 winter tires or 4 all weather tires.
+Please check your vehicle’s owner manual concerning winter tire size recommendation.
+If the winter tires have a lower speed rating than the original equipment tires, vehicle handling may be affected, and the vehicles maximum speed must be reduced to the winter tire speed rating.
+Radar Tires strongly recommends that studded tires be installed on all four positions.
 Installing studded tires only on the front positions of any vehicle, including a front wheel drive vehicle, may cause adverse handling characteristics.

 Always refer to the vehicle owners’ manual with respect to specific safety and operating information relating to the vehicle.
-Damaged Run Flat tires or Run Flat tires that have experienced a loss of pressure should immediately be replaced with another Run Flat tire of identical size and Service Description (Load Index and Speed Symbol).
-Run Flat tires have been developed based on the specifications of the vehicles on which they are mounted.
-Accordingly, Run Flat tires may only be mounted on vehicles specifically manufactured to accommodate Run Flat tires.
-Run Flat tires must be mounted in conjunction with a functional Tire Pressure Monitoring System (TPMS).
-The mounting of tires and installation of the Tire Pressure Monitoring System (TPMS) should be carried out by a specialized dealer.
+Damaged Run-flat tires or Run-flat tires that have experienced a loss of pressure should immediately be replaced with another Run-flat tire of identical size and Service Description (Load Index and Speed Symbol).
+Run-Flat tires have been developed based on the specifications of the vehicles on which they are mounted.
+Accordingly, Run-Flat tires may only be mounted on vehicles specifically manufactured to accommodate Run-Flat tires.
+Run-Flat tires must be mounted in conjunction with a functional Tire Pressure Monitoring System (TPMS).
+The mounting of tires and installation of the Tire Pressure Monitoring System (TPMS) should be carried out by an authorized dealer.

 As a minimum, tires (including the spare tire) should be examined and air pressure checked monthly and always prior to long trips.
 They should also be examined if you strike any unusual object on the road.
-Tires showing bulges, cracks, cuts, penetrations or uneven wear must be dismounted and examined by an authorized Omni United tire dealer and replaced if necessary.
-Our tires have treadwear indicators in the tread grooves which show up when the tread has worn to 2/32” remaining.
+Tires showing bulges, cracks, cuts, penetrations or uneven wear must be dismounted and examined by an authorized Radar Tires dealers and replaced if necessary.
+Our tires have tread wear indicators in the tread grooves which show up when the remaining tread depth has worn down to approx. 1.6mm.
 At this point, your tires must be replaced because they are illegal and dangerous.
 The mere passage of time (age) does not cause tires to deteriorate, but rather exposure to outside forces.
-Such outside forces can include, but are not limited to: road hazards, punctures, improper repairs, misalignment, under inflated operation, over inflated operation, excessive heat caused by over deflected operation, excessive exposure to ozone, improper storage conditions, etc. Tire companies can only have an impact on a few of these exposures.
-Tire companies add antioxidants and anti-oxidants (anti-degradation compounds) to minimize degradation.
-Omni United believes that since there is no way to accurately predict what outside forces a tire will be exposed to there is no scientifically supportable age limit that can be set for tires.
+Such outside forces can include, but are not limited to: road hazards, punctures, improper repairs, misalignment, under inflated operation, over inflated operation, excessive heat caused by over-deflected operation, over-loaded operation, excessive exposure to ozone, improper storage conditions, etc. Tire companies can only have an impact on a few of these exposures.
+Tire companies add antioxidants and antiozonants (anti-degradation compounds) to minimize degradation.
+Radar Tires believes that since there is no way to accurately predict what outside forces a tire will be exposed to, there is no scientifically supportable age limit that can be set for tires.
 To avoid cosmetic damage, use a mild soap solution to clean sidewalls and rinse off with low-pressure tap water.
-Never apply cleaners or dressings to enhance sidewall appearance to avoid removal of antioxidants which are intended to prevent ozone degradation.
-The removal of anti-oxidants may degrade the rubber and can lead to sidewall cracking.
-Use of high-pressure sprayers may cause sidewall damage.
+Never apply cleaners or dressings to enhance sidewall appearance to avoid removal of antioxidants/antiozonants which are intended to prevent oxygen/ozone degradation.
+The removal of antioxidants/antiozonants may degrade the rubber and can lead to sidewall cracking.
+Use of high-pressure sprayers (pressure washers) may cause sidewall damage.

-Omni United recommends that you follow the tire rotation procedure as defined in your vehicle owner’s manual.
-If there is no procedure, Omni United recommends tire rotation every 5,000 to 7,000 miles to optimize your tire wear.
+Radar Tires recommends that you follow the tire rotation procedure as defined in your vehicle owner’s manual.
+If there is no procedure, Radar Tires recommends tire rotation every 8,000 to 10,000 km (5,000 to 7,000 miles) to optimize your tire wear.

-Punctures nail holes or cuts located in the tread area of our radial tires may be repaired if the diameter does not exceed 1/4”.
+Punctures caused by nail holes, glass or other cuts located in the tread area of our radial tires may be repaired if the diameter does not exceed 5mm (1/5”).
 The repair material used must seal the inner liner and fill the injury to be considered a permanent repair.
 Rubber Manufacturers Association and industry approved repair methods include a combination of plug and patch; chemical or hot vulcanizing patches, and head type plugs, all applied from inside the tire.
 A self-vulcanizing plug repair may be used only in conjunction with a patch repair, but not by itself.
 Plugs may cause further damage to the tire, they are not always airtight and the plug may fail.
-If a tire puncture exceeds 1/4” or is located in the shoulder or sidewall deflection areas, the tire must be replaced.
+If a tire puncture exceeds 5mm (1/5”) or is located in the shoulder or sidewall deflection areas, the tire must be replaced.
 Never resort to tubes (in tubeless tires) or sleeves or large thick patches which can upset the balance and may result in a sudden failure at highway speeds and high operating temperatures.